Tipping in Asia can be a little confusing. What is meant to be an act of generosity could potentially be misconstrued as an insult in some places!

 Tipping in the Philippines

-- Hotel Staff: Tipping 10 pesos is the norm, depending on the luxury level.
+- Hotel Staff: Tipping 10 pesos is the norm, depending on the luxury level

 - Taxi Drivers: The driver often rounds your fare up to the nearest multiple of five.
+If they use the meter rather than quote a price, you can tip a little for honest behavior.